Front Range, Colorado, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to pick the necessary kind.
-Many adapters currently being sold are simply plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Be careful to choose the right type.
+A lot of adapters currently available are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most areas.

 What to wear/what to pack: